Civic Center, Hall of Justice, Room C-44

 Varied (See Below)

-Free Legal Self Help Services Available to the Public, in English, Spanish and Tagalog
+Free Legal Self Help Services Available to the Public, in English and Spanish

-Legal Self Help Services (LSHS) provides free assistance to those
+Legal Self Help Center (LSHC) provides free assistance to those

 include: intake, information and referral to legal services partners, individual assistance

 with legal document preparation; bilingual assistance and legal reference materials for non-English speakers;